bcbio/bcbio-nextgen/docs/contents/code.rst

 project.
 In short, make a fork of the `bcbio code
 <https://github.com/bcbio/bcbio-nextgen>`_ by clicking the ``Fork`` button in
-the upper right corner of the GitHub page, commit your changes to this custom fork and keep it up to date with the main bcbio repository as you develop, then click ``New Pull Request`` from your fork when you'd like to submit your changes for integration in bcbio.
+the upper right corner of the GitHub page, commit your changes to this custom fork and keep it up to date with the main bcbio repository as you develop.
+The github help pages have detailed information on keeping your fork updated with the main github repository (e.g. https://help.github.com/articles/syncing-a-fork/).
+After commiting changes, click ``New Pull Request`` from your fork when you'd like to submit your changes for integration in bcbio.

 For developing and testing changes locally, you can install directly into a bcbio-nextgen installation.
 The automated bcbio-nextgen